JerrySunny/map_pin_client/README.md

 In the project directory, you can run:
 ### `npm install`
+which installs all the node packages for app

 ### `npm start`

 Runs the app in the development mode.<br>